gregoryerrl/smartpalms-kiosk/README.md

 - API endpoints use HTTPS
 - GPIO pins are reset on program exit
 - Service runs under user permissions, not root
+- UV light threads are daemon threads that terminate with the main program

 ## Support